josmar-crwdstffng/angular/aio/content/guide/router.md

 *   The first item in the array identifies the parent route \(`/crisis-center`\)
 *   There are no parameters for this parent route
 *   There is no default for the child route so you need to pick one
-*   You're navigating to the `CrisisListComponent`, whose route path is `/`, but you don't need to explicitly add the slash
+*   You are navigating to the `CrisisListComponent`, whose route path is `/`, but you do not need to explicitly add the slash

 Consider the following router link that navigates from the root of the application down to the Dragon Crisis: